Marcus By Goldman Sachs vs. Presidential Bank

 Potential Drawbacks

-- Marcus by Goldman Sachs has no physical branches.
+- Marcus by Goldman Sachs has no physical branches for in-person banking.

 Presidential Bank